sensu/sensu-victorops-handler/README.md

 ## Overview

-The Sensu VictorOps Handler is a [Sensu Handler][6] for sending events to the [VictorOps][11] incident response platform.
+The Sensu VictorOps Handler is a [Sensu Go Handler][6] for sending events to the [VictorOps][11] incident response platform.

+As of the initial version (0.1.x), this is meant to work in the same fashion as the prior Ruby based plugin, [sensu-plugins-victorops][12], with the following
+changes:
+- The environment variables for routing key and API URL are now SENSU_VICTOROPS_ROUTINGKEY and SENSU_VICTOROPS_APIURL, respectively
+- Since Sensu Go events do not have an action, the RECOVERY message_type is based on event.check.status == 0

 ## Files